grabel7/grabel7/README.md

 - 👋 22 anos
-- 👀 Estudando Python, Linux & JavaScript.
+- 👀 Estudando TypeScript!
-- 😱 Faculdade de ADS
+- 😱 Faculdade de Análise e Desenvolvimento de Sistemas
-- 📫 Discord: gab#4567
+- 📫 Conheça meus projetos em JavaScript e Python.

 <!---
 grabel7/grabel7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.